Syntaf/travis-sphinx/README.md

 Usage: travis-sphinx [options] {actions}

 Options:
-  -h, --help		Provide information on script or following action -s, --source		Source directory of sphinx docs, default is docs/source -n, --nowarn      Do no error on warnings
+  -h, --help		 Provide information on script or following action -s, --source		 Source directory of sphinx docs, default is docs/source -o, --outdir       Directory to put html docs, default is target/doc/build -n, --nowarn       Do no error on warnings
   -b, --branches     Comma separated list of branches to build on.
 Default is =master -p, --pullrequests Deploy on pull requests (not recommended)
 Actions:
   build 		Build sphinx documentation